OpenTM2 development process

 - The developer decides, if this feature can be developed as a plug-in or not.
 As far as possible, the feature should be developed as a plug-in.

-- If the developer is in doubt or if he wants to change the kernel, he checks back with the OpenTM2 community support, who coordinates this issue with the OpenTM2 development lead.
+- If the developer is in doubt or if he wants to change the kernel, he checks back with the OpenTM2 community support, who coordinates this issue with

 - If the feature is developed inside the OpenTM2 kernel and if the OpenTM2 development lead did approve that: As soon as the development is stable: